msroque/RealTimeAasx/README.md

 ```

 2. In a separate Terminal, navigate to where you saved the project.
 Build the OPC UA Server.
+   If you are asked to allow access to other apps, allow so that the terminal can access Docker Desktop.

 ```bash
 cd server